funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-Lsi1~OsNIP2;1~OsLsi1.md

     + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D), Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice
     + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D),  Moreover, results obtained from root split experiment using lsi1 WT showed down-regulated expression of Si transport genes (OsLsi1 and OsLsi2) in root accelerated Si deposition at root endodermis
     + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D),  In summary, our results reveal that Si deposition at root endodermis and its resultant reduction of Na+ bypass flow is modulated by OsLsi1 and OsLsi2 and regulated by the expression of OsLsi1 and OsLsi2, implying that root Si deposition could be an active and physiologically-regulated process in rice
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Cell-Type-Dependent but CME-Independent Polar Localization of Silicon Transporters in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Cell-Type-Dependent but CME-Independent Polar Localization of Silicon Transporters in Rice.%5BTitle%5D),  The polar localization of both OsLsi1 and OsLsi2 was not altered by Si supply, but their protein abundance was reduced
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Cell-Type-Dependent but CME-Independent Polar Localization of Silicon Transporters in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Cell-Type-Dependent but CME-Independent Polar Localization of Silicon Transporters in Rice.%5BTitle%5D),  Double immunostaining showed that localization of OsLsi1 and OsLsi2 was separated at the edge of the lateral polar domain by Casparian strips in the endodermis, whereas they were slightly overlapped at the transversal side of the exodermis
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Cell-Type-Dependent but CME-Independent Polar Localization of Silicon Transporters in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Cell-Type-Dependent but CME-Independent Polar Localization of Silicon Transporters in Rice.%5BTitle%5D),  The polar localization of OsLsi1 and OsLsi2 was not altered by inhibition of clathrin-mediated endocytosis (CME) by dominant-negative induction of dynamin-related protein1A and knockout of mu subunit of adaptor protein 2 complex, although the knockout mutants of OsAP2M gene showed dwarf phenotype

 [//]: # * **Key figures**